|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Squid is coated in an easy to make tempura batter and deep-fried, before being dipped in a spicy salt and pepper mix.
+The squid is coated in an easy to make tempura batter and deep-fried, before being dipped in a spicy salt and pepper mix.
 This sauce includes the all-important Szechuan peppercorns for the spicy and numbing sensation that Szechuan cooking is known for.

 Remove from the heat.
 Cool.